jarusll/the-logs/index.md

 Also सोलकढी(`Solkadhi`).
 The meal feels incomplete without `Solkadhi`.
 Also कोकम(`Kokum`) sherbet, I am adding it to my comfort drinks.

+We tried `Para-Sailing`, `JetSki` and `Scuba` and some more water sports.
+Jetski and Scuba was assisted and I would want it the same because the acceleration on the jetski was too much and so was the pressure on my ears during scuba.
+Saying that, next time I would wanna ride the jetski alone.

 # 2023-12-18
 Web is boring and leetcode is tryhard.